JMS55/jms55.github.io/content/posts/2025_12_27_solari_bevy_0_18/index.md

 Because of this, it was also the jankiest part of Solari.

 As I started testing on more complex scenes, it became clear that there were significant problems:
-* On the cornell box scene, it worked fine.
+* On the Cornell Box scene, it worked fine.
 * On the PICA PICA scene, it worked ok when conditions were static, but under dynamic conditions the GI was fairly laggy.
 * On Bistro, performance wasn't good, especially as you started moving around the scene.